musingsole/murd/README.md

 ## Memory Backends

 ### JSON String
-The    N string backend operates on a single  urd    N object kept in memory.
+The json string backend operates on a single murd json object kept in memory.

 ### Local Files